One Meridian Plaza: Building

 When One Meridian Plaza was built, the City of Philadelphia was enforcing a building code from 1949 that made no distinction between high-rises and other buildings.
 In 1984, the city adopted new codes that required automatic sprinkler systems in new buildings.
 At the time of construction, sprinklers were only built on the service levels below ground.
 Plans were put in place to have automatic sprinklers placed throughout One Meridian Plaza by November 1993.
 By 1991 only four floors were completely protected by sprinklers and three other floors were partially protected.
 The sprinklers had been installed during floor renovations at the request of tenants, and the building's owners had plans to install more as other floors were renovated.

 The high-rise was originally known as Fidelity Mutual Life Building, named for Fidelity Mutual Life Insurance Company, which developed the building in a joint venture with Girard Bank.
 Girard Bank sold its share of the property to Fidelity Mutual Life in 1982.
 Fidelity Mutual Life, which had moved its offices out of the building to Radnor Township earlier that year, in turn sold the building to E/R Partners in 1983.
 A joint venture of the Rubin Organization and Equitable Life Assurance Company of America, E/R Partners bought the property for $143 million.
 In 1989 a Dutch pension fund, Algemeen Burgerlijk Pensioenfonds, paid $120 million to enter E/R Partners with a sixty-five percent stake in the building.
-In 1984, Three Girard Plaza became Three Mellon Bank Center after Girard Bank was bought by Mellon Bank, and in 1990 was renamed again to One Meridian Plaza after Meridian Bank replaced Mellon Bank as the lead tenant.
+In 1984, Three Girard Plaza became Three Mellon Bank Center after Girard Bank was bought by Mellon Bank.
+After Meridian Bank replaced Mellon Bank as the lead tenant, the building became One Meridian Plaza, and Meridian installed a sign with the building's new name in December 1989.
 Another major tenant was Comcast, who made 81000 sqft of the building its corporate headquarters in 1989.